-What are the Key Messages for 2023?
+What are the Key Messages for 2024?

 Send the Message that Showing Up Matters!

 Starting as early as preschool and kindergarten, regular attendance is essential for students gaining the academic and social skills they need to thrive.
-Research shows that when students are chronically absent (missing 10% or more of the school year or 18 days over an entire year), they are less likely to read proficiently by third grade, achieve in middle school and graduate from high school.
+Research shows that when students are chronically absent (missing 10% or more of the school year or 18 days over an entire school year), they are less likely to read proficiently by third grade, achieve in middle school and graduate from high school.

-Download a PDF of the Key Messages 2023.
+Download a PDF of 2024 Key Messages!

 • Partner with students and families to understand and address the challenges they face inside or outside school that cause them to miss school and disengage.